tomas-fryza/vhdl-labs/lab7-uart/README.md

 }
 -->

-1. Create a new source file with I/O port from figure above and implement an `edge_detector` component.
-Use this component in your `top_level` to start the UART transmission.
+1. Create a new source file that includes the I/O ports as shown in the figure above.
+Implement an `edge_detector` component in this file.
+Then, use the `edge_detector` component in your `top_level` design to trigger the UART transmission.

     ```vhdl
     ...

     architecture behavioral of edge_detector is
-        -- Remember previous button value
         signal sig_delayed : std_logic;

     begin